drmse87/simple-housing-queue-system/README.md

 # Simple housing queue system (bostadskö)
 ## Technical details
- Built with ASP .NET Core 5.0 (MVC), Identity, Entity Framework and Microsoft SQL Server.
+ Built with ASP .NET Core 5.0 (MVC), Identity, Entity Framework and Microsoft SQL Server Web (64-bit) 15.0.4003.23.

 ## Goal
 The idea here is to develop a simple housing queue system.
 The end-users would be anyone trying to find an apartment in the city where the housing service is operating.

-## Key concepts
+## Key concepts (entities)
 ### Rental objects
 The objects (apartments) that can be rented.
 ### Property